Benjamin-C/USB-C-BBPS/README.md

-# USB-C-BBPS
+# USBC-BBPS
 A USBC-PD powered breadboard power supply with selectable voltage outputs.
 This lets you power your project with 3.3V and/or a voltage of your choice provided by a USBC Power Delivery capable power supply.

 ![Front render](https://github.com/Benjamin-C/USB-C-BBPS/blob/main/graphics/v1.0-render-front.png?raw=true)
 ![Front render](https://github.com/Benjamin-C/USB-C-BBPS/blob/main/graphics/v1.0-render-back.png?raw=true)

+## Major Features
+* A [CYPD3177-24LQXQT](https://www.infineon.com/cms/en/product/universal-serial-bus/usb-c-charging-port-controllers/ez-pd-barrel-connector-replacement-bcr/cypd3177-24lqxqt/) USBC PD Interface IC to supporting PD3.0 Revision 2.0 Version 1.3
+* A [AP63203WU](https://www.mouser.com/ProductDetail/Diodes-Incorporated/AP63203WU-7?qs=u16ybLDytRZ1JqxbuLkMJw%3D%3D) 3.3V switching regulator to always have 3.3V available for microcontrollers
+* An [LM339PWRG4](https://www.ti.com/product/LM339/part-details/LM339PWRG4) based voltage monitor
+* 2x2 0.1" Pin headers spaced to fit standard solderless breadboards

 ## Ratings
-* VBUS has a 1.5A polyfuse, so no more than 1.5A may be drawn between the VBUS output and 3.3V regulator.
+* VBUS has a 1.5A polyfuse, so no more than 1.5A may be drawn between the VBUS output and 3.3V regulator (noting that the current drawn by the regulator from VBUS will be less than the current drawn on 3.3V).
 * Do not feed power back into either 3.3V or VBUS.
 Doing so may kill the board or possibly the USB power supply
 * Each side of the board has a maximum of 1A.
 This is not regulated on the board, so don't draw more than that.